Algarve-Tourist.com

 What to Expect from Each Season

 The tourist season in Carvoeiro is divided into four distinct periods, each offering a different holiday experience.
-Understanding these seasonal shifts can help you plan the perfect holiday that aligns with your preferences for weather, crowds, and activities.

 Shoulder Season (April, May and October) – The reduced heat makes hiking coastal paths, exploring inland villages, and playing golf particularly enjoyable.
 Accommodation prices drop significantly, beaches become pleasantly uncrowded, and the authentic character of the town becomes more apparent.